Engin-Boot/pong-stage-ektasaini/Stage0/Score_calculate.md

   ball coming towards the player hits the wall instead of the paddle

-  When the recieved collision type is bad
+  When the received collision type is bad

   Then this module will increment the score of the opponent by 1.